-(There is no restriction when $j>i$).
+(There is no restriction when $j>i$.)
 We think of $F(\cdot,\cdot)$ as sites in the initial configuration.
 The idea is that in order to determine $\lambda^A(x_i, t_i)$, we need new information about $A$ at each successive $i$.

-\begin{prop}[Randomness via dual assignment] Suppose that the initial configuration $\lambda_0$ of \add\ is uniformly random on some fixed set $K\subseteq\bZ$ and deterministic on $K^C$.
-Let $S$ be a fixed set of space-time points.
-If $S$ has a dual assignment whose image is contained in $K$, then $\lambda$ is uniformly random on $S$. \end{prop} \begin{proof} Writing
+\begin{prop}[(Randomness via dual assignment)] Suppose that the initial configuration $\lambda_0$ of \add\ is uniformly random on some fixed set $K\subseteq\bZ$ and deterministic on $K^C$.
+Let $S$ be a fixed set of space--time points.
+If $S$ has a dual assignment whose image is contained in $K$, then $\lambda$ is uniformly random on $S$. \end{prop}